ResearchStack/ResearchStack/README.md

 - Save
 - Run that configuration and check ~/.m2 to see if it deployed
 - Repeat with **/skin/build.gradle**
+- Open your own Android Studio project and follow the instructions below to add these newly-deployed libraries as dependencies.

 ## Using the library in a gradle Android app